disclaimer

 What Happens When a Court Case Goes to Trial in Virginia?

-Depending on the nature of the offense and the defendant’s preference, criminal case trials can either be jury or bench trials.
+Depending on the nature of the offense and the defendant’s preference, criminal case trials may be jury or bench trials.
 At jury trials, a panel of no more than 12 randomly selected citizens decides the verdict and sentence in a case.
-Bench trials, on the other hand, involve only judges.
+Bench trials, on the other hand, involve only judges and no jury.

 After all pre-trial motions, such as discovery and deposition, are complete, criminal case trials begin with opening statements from the defendant’s attorney and the Commonwealth’s attorney, who serves as the prosecutor.
 Witness testimony and direct examination follow opening statements.
-Here, the witnesses for the defense and prosecution provide testimonies and are directly examined.
+Here, the defense and prosecution witnesses provide testimonies and are directly examined.
 After direct examination, the defense and the prosecution cross-examine each other’s witnesses.

 The prosecution and defense present evidence and deliver closing arguments.
-At jury trials, the jury goes into deliberation after the closing arguments and delivers a verdict.
-At bench trials, the judge delivers a sentence after considering all the facts of the case.
-In Virginia, sentence hearings are different from trials; in some cases, sentence hearings hold long after the trial.
+At jury trials, the jury goes into deliberation after the closing arguments and provides a verdict.
+At bench trials, the judge gives a sentence after considering all the facts of the case.
+In Virginia, sentence hearings differ from trials; in some cases, sentence hearings are held long after the trial has concluded.

-No, a person cannot be put on trial twice for the same crime in Virginia.
-Article 1 Section 8 of the Virginia constitution protects accused persons against double jeopardy.
+No, a person cannot be tried twice for the same crime in Virginia.
+Article 1, Section 8 of the Virginia Constitution protects accused persons against double jeopardy.
 It states that anyone charged with a criminal offense cannot be put in jeopardy twice for the same crime, and the person cannot be required to provide self-incriminating evidence.
 Va.
-Code § 19.2–294 also protects Virginia defendants against dual or concurrent prosecution.
-As such, if an action constitutes an offense under more than one criminal statute, then it can only be tried under only one criminal statute.
+Code § 19.2–294 protects Virginia defendants against dual or concurrent prosecution.
+As such, if an action constitutes an offense under more than one criminal statute, it may only be tried under one.
 However, if a criminal act constitutes an offense under common law and statutory law, it may be tried as two separate offenses.

 The Virginia Freedom of Information Act guarantees public access to court records.
 Interested parties may obtain criminal court cases by visiting the court’s record custodian where the case was heard.
-It is also possible to lookup criminal court cases through government websites such as the Circuit Court Case Information and General District Court Online Case Information System and third-party websites
+It is also possible to look up criminal court cases through government websites, such as the Circuit Court Case Information and the General District Court Online Case Information System, as well as third-party websites.

 How to Access Electronic Court Records in Virginia